Epein5/Tomato-Leaf-Disease-Classification/README.md

    - `Datasets`: This folder will contain your dataset.
    - `ML`: This folder is where you should add your ML model.

 4. Download the dataset from [Tomato Leaf Disease Detection on Kaggle](https://www.kaggle.com/datasets/kaustubhb999/tomatoleaf) and place it in the `Datasets` folder.

 5. Correct the paths to the Datasets and train the Model using the code in ML/train.ipynb.

 6. Add your ML model to the `ML` folder and change the paths in the code to point to your model.

+7. Add your Gemini API key:
+    - Open `BACKEND/main.py`.
+    - Find the line `gemini_api_key = 'YOUR GEMINI API HERE'`.
+    - Replace `'YOUR GEMINI API HERE'` with your actual Gemini API key.

-7. Navigate to the main directory and run the following command to start the application:
+8. Navigate to the main directory and run the following command to start the application:

        uvicorn BACKEND.main:app